roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 ## Some Recipes

 ### Executing JavaScript Files

-I've added requireJS to mock the content script injection.
+I've used requireJS to mock the content script injection, JavaScript files triggered by Chrome in specified pages according to manifest.json file.

 To setup it using SpecRunner.html it's just to add require.js to the header and put its config just before Jasmine setup in the script tag.